mobily-enterprises/js-interpreter/README.md

-# OFFICIAL NPM pacckage for Neil Fraser's JS Interpreter
+# NPM pacckage for Neil Fraser's JS Interpreter

-## Note: Do NOT use this package yet, since it will likely change its address frpm js-interpreter-npm to js-interpreter.

-This is the official NPM version of the [JS interpreter by NeilFraser](https://github.com/NeilFraser/JS-Interpreter).
+This is an NPM version of the [JS interpreter by NeilFraser](https://github.com/NeilFraser/JS-Interpreter).

-If you want to use JS-Interpreter, please use this package,

 ## Usage